-goal is to provide regular communication to parents about students’ continued academic progress and to assure that students are on track for high school graduation.
+goal is to provide regular communication to parents about students’ continued academic progress.

 Who is required to have a plan?

-SLPs must be prepared for all students in 8th grade who were not successful on any or all of the content areas of the MSP during the previous year or who may not be on track to graduate due to credit deficiencies or absences.
+SLPs must be prepared for all students in 8th grade who were not successful on any or all of the content areas of the Smarter Balanced ELA and math during the previous year (7th grade) or who may not be on track due to academic deficiencies or absences.

-SLPs are maintained until the student meets standards on the MSP or MSP retakes.
+SLPs are maintained until the student meets standards on the Smarter Balanced ELA and math or Smarter Balanced retakes.

 Grade 8: Parents and legal guardians will be notified annually (at least) about the information in the SLP.
 To the